-Yoon Ha Lee is the author of over two dozen short stories, sixteen of which appear in her debut collection Conservation of Shadows.
-Her stories “Ghostweight” and “Flower, Mercy, Needle, Chain” have been Sturgeon award finalists (both are included in the collection).
-Her fiction has appeared in The Magazine of Fantasy and Science Fiction, Clarkesworld, Tor.com and Beneath Ceaseless Skies.
+Yoon Ha Lee is the author of over two dozen short stories, sixteen of which appear in the debut collection Conservation of Shadows.
+Stories “Ghostweight” and “Flower, Mercy, Needle, Chain” have been Sturgeon award finalists (both are included in the collection).
+Lee’s fiction has appeared in The Magazine of Fantasy and Science Fiction, Clarkesworld, Tor.com and Beneath Ceaseless Skies.
 It tends to include math, and war, and language, and spaceships, and magic.
-She kindly took the time to answer a few questions for us.
+The busy author kindly took the time to answer a few questions for us.

 Karen Burnham: Hello and thanks for taking the time to talk with us!
 Let’s start with the important stuff: what should people know about your debut short fiction collection, Conservation of Shadows?